skerkour/bloom-legacy/blog/content/2019-december-update.md

 ### Native applications

 The first step is to remove the cloud dependency.
-It means that Bloom should no longer be accessible through a web browser.
+It means that Bloom should no longer be accessible through a web browser but as an installed application that can work offline.
-It means that Bloom should be usable even if you go far from internet for 3 months.
+It means that Bloom will be usable even if you go far away from internet for 3 months.

 It also means that **the web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) is deprecated and all data will be deleted on February 29, 2020**.